blessingmad/Basic-Inventory-System/README.md

 - [MinGW](https://sourceforge.net/projects/mingw/)

 # Future Work
-- Improve calculations.
+- Display date .
 - Keep a record for each user activities.
-- Use boolean statements
+- Display totat items bought and the total price plus change, if any.